Travel guides, tips and recommendations for the adventurous

 Getting to Cannon Beach

 Cannon Beach is located about 80 miles west of Portland, Oregon so it is relatively easy to access for both locals and tourists.
 If you are flying, the closest airport is Portland International Airport.
-If you do not have a car, you can catch one of the two buses that travels between Portland & Cannon Beach each day.
+If you do not have a car, you can catch one of the two buses that travel between Portland & Cannon Beach each day.
 To purchase tickets, you can go through Greyhound or Amtrak.
-You can also fly into Seattle International Airport, then you would have about a 4 hour drive to Cannon Beach.
+You can also fly into Seattle International Airport, this would give you about a 4 hour drive to Cannon Beach.

 There are several things to explore and discover in Cannon Beach.
 From local shops, galleries, parks, beach campfires and surfing, there is something for every type of traveler.
 Cannon Beach is also a great spot to unwind, slow down and just relax from your busy life.